ramesh-pmap/handshake/README.md

-# cosmos
+# mars

-Client side code for the cosmos application as well as a NodeJS server for local development.
+Client side code for the mars application as well as a NodeJS server for local development.

 ## Setup